flub78/multitenant/doc/development.md

 ##### Generate the migration

-    php artisan mustache:generate --install profiles migration
+    php artisan mustache:generate --install profiles migration or

-or

     php artisan mustache:generate --compare profiles migration

 ![WinMerge](images/WinMerge.PNG?raw=true "WinMerge")

-### Running the migration
+### Run the migration

 If the migration has been created from the table, delete the table first.

     php artisan tenants:migrate --tenants=test

-and check that the table is the same again.
+and check that the table is identical to the original version.

-Be sure that the admin user test is registered in the test tenant.
-Then you can regenerate the test database.
+Be sure that the admin test user is registered in the test tenant database.
+Then regenerate the test database.

     php artisan --tenant=test backup:create
     php artisan --tenant=test backup:test_install

-Run the tests.
+Run all the tests for non regression.

 ## Creation of the model